chriswayg/packer-proxmox-templates/debian-10.0-x86_64-proxmox/README.md

 - downloads the ISO from Debian and places it in Proxmox
 - creates a Proxmox VM
-- builds the image with preseed.cfg and scripts
+- builds the image using preseed.cfg and Ansible
 - stores it as a Proxmox Template

 ### Configurations